vmware-archive/kube-prod-runtime/README.md

 ## Installation

-Please follow the [installation guide](docs/install.md) to install BKPR to your cluster.
+Please follow the [installation guide](docs/install.md) to install BKPR on your cluster.

 ## Frequently Asked Questions (FAQ)